shiffman/shiffman.net/teaching/a2z/analysis/index.md

 }
 {% endhighlight %}

-The above formula for the probability that a word indicates category A might look a little bit simpler to you than the original Bayes rule.
-This is because in this instance I am leaving out the "prior probability" and assuming that any document has a 50% chance of being category A or B.
+The above formula might look a little bit simpler to you than the original Bayes rule.
+This is because I am leaving out the "prior probability" and assuming that any document has a 50% chance of being category A or B.

-One important aspect of this analysis is the &#8220;interesting-ness&#8221 of any given word.
-An interesting rating is defined as how different, say, the spam probability is from 0.5 (i.e. 50/50 is as boring as it gets) or the absolute value of `probA - 0.5`.

-The process of running the filter works as follows:

-1. Train the filter with known category A (spam) e-mails and known category B (ham) e-mails.
-2 .
-For every word, check if it's new.
-If it is add it, if not, simply increase the counter for &#8220;A&#8221; or &#8220;B&#8221; (depending on whether it&#8217;s found in A or B).

-The above steps would then be repeated over and over again.
-Once all the "training" files are read, the probabilities can be calculated for every word.

-Now, the classifier is trained!
-For every word, we know the probability that document containing it is category A.   Now, all that is left to do is take a new document, find the interesting words, and compute the total probability for that document according to the formula specified in <a href="http://www.paulgraham.com/spam.html">Graham&#8217;s essay</a>.
+Now, all that is left to do is take a new document, and compute the total probability for that document according to the formula specified in <a href="http://www.paulgraham.com/spam.html">Graham&#8217;s essay</a>.
 For this step, we need to calculate [combined probability](http://www.paulgraham.com/naivebayes.html).
 [Another resource](http://www.mathpages.com/home/kmath267.htm).

 {% highlight java %}
 // Combined probabilities